 Wildlife

 Thailand is known as the land of the elephants.
 Sadly, their numbers decreased dramatically in the last 100 years.
-We were lucky to see a (half)wild elephant in the Khao Yai National Park (highly recommended to visit).
+We were lucky to see a wild elephant in the Khao Yai National Park (highly recommended to visit).

 Due to massive deforestation, the majority of wildlife disappeared from Thailand.
 However, there are still hornbills (many of them on Koh Mook), water monitors, monkeys, etc.